metacpan/metacpan-cpan-extracted/distros/A/App-bookmarks/README.md

 `bookmarks` is a tool to export bookmarks from files supplied as arguments, or from browsers default locations (without arguments).
+The following browsers and platform are supported :

+- Safari (Mac)
+- Firefox (Mac/Linux/Windows)
+- Chrome (Mac/Linux/Windows)
+- Internet Explorer (Windows)

-The following browsers and platform are supported : Safari (Mac), Firefox (Mac/Linux/Windows) and Internet Explorer (Windows).
-Files with .plist and .sqlite extensions are processed as Safari and Firefox bookmarks, respectively, and directories named "Favorites" are processed as Internet Explorer favorites.
+Files named *.plist, *.sqlite and *Bookmarks are processed as Safari and Firefox and Chrome bookmarks, respectively.
+Directories named *Favorites" are processed as Internet Explorer favorites.

 The fields `<title>`, `<url>` and `<description>` are retrieved (when existing) and are available for exporting (in the desired format), by default :